Oregon Pesticide Stewardship Partnerships identify potential concerns and improve water quality affected by pesticide use around Oregon.

 - Help pesticide users identify and implement solutions

 - Use long-term monitoring to measure success and progress

 Stewardship partnerships in action

 Since 2000, DEQ and other state agencies have worked closely with partners in several watersheds to assess pesticides in streams and improve water quality.
-Currently there are eight partnerships in seven watershed areas.
-The eight include Hood River; Mill Creek and Fifteenmile Creek (in Wasco County); the Walla Walla River; Clackamas River; Pudding River; Yamhill River (Yamhill Pesticide Stewardship Partnership for rural and urban areas, and South Yamhill River Pesticide Stewardship Partnership, for a forested area of the watershed); and the Amazon Creek watershed project (in and around Eugene) and the Middle Deschutes (near Madras).
+Currently there are nine partnerships.
+The nine include Hood River; Mill Creek and Fifteenmile Creek (in Wasco County); the Walla Walla River; Clackamas River; Pudding River; Yamhill River, the Amazon Creek watershed project (in and around Eugene) and the Middle Deschutes (near Madras).
 Pilot monitoring also continues

 In addition, DEQ and ODA work with many of the same partners to conduct pesticide waste collection events in watersheds where Pesticide Stewardship Projects are active, as well as other areas of the state.
 The purpose of these events is to reduce the risks of accidental releases of unwanted pesticides into surface or groundwater and provide a cost-effective disposal option for pesticide users.
-For more information, see DEQ's 2011 pesticide waste collection events fact sheet
+Visit the Oregon Department of Agriculture’s Pesticide Stewardship

 Biennium summary released